-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Ohio Government Benefits Cooperative, Cuyahoga County, Ohio (the Consortium), as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise the Consortium's basic financial statements, and have issued our report thereon dated June 15, 2021 wherein we noted the financial impact of COVID-19 and the ensuing emergency measures will impact subsequent periods of the Consortium.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards. issued by the Comptroller General of the United States, the financial statements of the Ohio Government Benefits Cooperative, Lake County, Ohio (the Consortium), as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the Consortium's basic financial statements, and have issued our report thereon dated June 3, 2024.